 On D-day, the Allied warships did battle with German shore batteries, which were targeting Allied troops on the landing beaches.
 These huge guns were often set in thick reinforced concrete casements that were virtually indestructible.
 To destroy one meant lobbing a shell into the narrow openings.
 However, hitting the batteries often damaged the guns and drove the gun crews to seek shelter, which bought critical time for the soldiers on the beaches.
 These photos are from the batteries at Longues-sur-Mer, in the British sector between Gold Beach and Omaha Beach.

 The Maisy battery is off the beaten track but well worth a visit for more adventurous tourists.
 These guns were trained on Utah Beach.
 A little farther inland, the guns and bunkers were well camouflaged, either underground or by the use of camouflage nets, making them difficult to spot by sea or air.

 Utah Beach contains the only memorial in Normandy to the sailors and naval officers who helped make D-day possible.
 Over five thousand ships and almost two hundred thousand naval personnel participated on that momentous day, and their actions deserve to be commemorated.
-The statue depicts a sailor loading a gun for shore bombardment, a naval officer calling out orders, and a member of a naval combat demolition unit (these me served on the landing beaches and took heavy casualties).
-Surrounding the statue are plaques with arrows pointing to where the ships
+The statue depicts a sailor loading a gun for shore bombardment, a naval officer calling out orders, and a member of a naval combat demolition unit (these men served on the landing beaches and took heavy casualties).
+Surrounding the statue are plaques with arrows pointing to the ships’ locations.

 Please join me tomorrow when we’ll tour Omaha Beach.